ethanh6/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Consider how you might use this position based approach to create an interaction, and write how you might use it on either face, hand or body pose tracking.\*\*\***
 - Screen shot of experimenting hand_post.py ![Screen shot of experimenting hand_post.py](screen_shots/hand_post.png)
+- It can detect different hand gesture, such as "I Love You", "Hive Five" or "Rock N Roll".
+This can be done by calculating the distance of tips of each finger, then setup conditions based on the coordinates of the fingers.
+- The percentage control can be used as the control of the font size displayed onto the screen.

 (You might also consider how this notion of percentage control with hand tracking might be used in some of the physical UI you may have experimented with in the last lab, for instance in controlling a servo or rotary encoder.)